 A cyber security job description may also include working with an organization to ensure compliance with government regulations.
 You could even be hired to hack into companies' software and IT infrastructure to help identify and strengthen areas of vulnerability.

 Cyber security is a fast-growing field with diverse opportunities available.
 No matter what cyber security career path you take, you'll need specific skills and training to succeed.

 As more individuals and organizations around the world become dependent on technology for their day-to-day operations, cybercrime has also become more common, from identity theft and phishing schemes to computer viruses and data breaches.

 Two-thirds of people online - more than 2 billion individuals - have had their personal information stolen or compromised, according to a 2018 report from IT security company McAfee.
-Approximately 300,000 new viruses are introduced by cyber criminals every day, with cybercrime costing the world $600 billion annually, the report found.
+In 2017, cybercrime cost the world $600 billion, and Kaspersky Lab, a global cyber security company, found that approximately 360,000 new malicious files were introduced by cyber criminals every day that year.

 It’s no surprise, then, that cyber security jobs are also on the rise.
 The need for skilled workers in the field is so high, the nonprofit ISACA predicts there will be a global shortage of 2 million cyber security professionals by 2019, according to a 2017 Forbes article.

 "An employer told me, ’It is not a matter of if you will be hacked – it is WHEN will you be hacked,’” said career advisor Caitlin Glennen.
 “Because of this, companies cannot hire enough people with cyber skills."